 Creative Movement Residency Program

-Since 1997, PBT has partnered with Pittsburgh Public Schools to provide Creative Movement Residency programs to young elementary children.
+Since 1997, PBT has partnered with Pittsburgh Public Schools and other districts in the regions to provide Creative Movement Residency programs to young elementary children.
 Creative Movement provides creative dance classes for students in Grades 1 and 2, and offers opportunities for theater attendance to Grade 3.
 A PBT teacher and accompanist, team-teaching with a classroom teacher, provide a nine-week movement experience for students, reinforced by activities in the classroom.
 The Creative Movement Residency program regularly reaches more than 350 students a year.

 Preschool Creative Movement Residency Program

-In the 2011-2012 school year, the Preschool Creative Movement Residency program reached more than 460 students and teachers at the following sites:
+In the 2013-14 school year, the Preschool Creative Movement Residency program served 361 students, 44 teachers, and more than 80 of their family members at the following sites:

 - Crescent Early Childhood Center